troqta/GroupAssignment/README.md

 This project is a group assignment on Object-Oriented Programming.
 The application is a calendar based tool for setting up business meetings, private appointments, scheduling tasks and shopping list creation.

-Some of the functionalities include:
+Some of the functionalities are:

  - Registration of new users
  - Login/Logout for existing users